 Sunday May 6, 2001, Day 3

 I was tired and I slept fairly well, although the wind increased during the night and a considerable swell developed in the previously calm cove.
 Now (10 AM) the wind is 20 knots from the SW.
-The anchors is holding with over 50 m of chain.
+The anchor is holding with over 50 m of chain.

 It is early in the afternoon: I am very tired and although there are a number of tasks waiting for my attention I am moving about slowly.
 The swell is still strong but the wind is now down to 16 knots.
 We had a very exiting morning.
 Last night when I came in the anchorage there were 4 boats already anchored: a large motor-sailer and a large sail boat (both of them left early this morning) then there was a Dutch ketch, and a small French sailboat.
 This last one was anchored very close to the sandy shore.
 This morning I had noticed this boat bobbing up and down wildly in the swell that was breaking as it reached the shallow waters.
 One minute she was there moving up and down and the next she was washed ashore being hammered by the waves breaking over her broadside.
 I, along with the Dutch couple from the ketch, watched with the binoculars unable to do anything sensible so as to offer assistance because it was impossible to lunch a dinghy in this strong swell.
 All of this had happened very fast.
 Fortunately the good people of Sifnos rushed to her assistance.
 There was a lot of confusion but I could not hear anything, all sound was drowned by the surf.
 Lots of people waded around the boat.
 Ropes were fastened.
 As I watched, I saw people carrying a man from the sailboat ashore and placing him on a chair.
 Then more people manned the ropes and slowly dragged the boat, still on her sides, completely on the dry sand.
 It was very fortunate that this was a sandy beach, had it been rocks the boat would be a total loss.
 A short time later, an ambulance, with flashing lights, came running down the slope.
 All this was very disconcerting.
 I could not but think: but for the grace of the gods this could had been Thetis and I.